-Since then, Mr. Lerman has represented and continues to represent nationally known companies in litigation and in counseling on insurance coverage issues.
-Those issues have involved general liability policies, officer and director liability policies, fidelity bond and crime policies, electronic errors and omissions policies, environmental impairment policies, engineering and architecture liability policies, cyber-security policies, aviation policies and first party property damage policies.
+Mr. Lerman’s practice focuses on all lines of property and casualty and errors and omissions liability insurance, including general liability policies, officer and director liability policies, legal malpractice policies, fidelity bond and crime policies, electronic errors and omissions policies, environmental impairment policies, engineering and architecture liability policies, cyber-security policies, aviation policies and first party property damage policies, including business interruption insurance.

-These matters involve insurance coverage for environmental contamination, construction defects, product liability, securities law violations, employee theft, mass tort personal injury claims, advertising, trademark copyright and privacy violations, and space launches, among others.
+These matters involve insurance coverage for environmental contamination, construction defects, product liability, securities law violations, employee theft, mass tort personal injury claims, advertising, trademark, copyright and privacy violations, and space launches, among others.

 Mr. Lerman’s practice also includes complex business litigation and arbitrations, including defending class action lawsuits, securities litigation, investment advisory claims, reinsurance transactions, legal malpractice claims, claims arising from Ponzi schemes, complex commercial disputes and consumer unfair trade practices actions.

 Mr. Lerman is also active in the arts and art law.
 He represents visual artists, art publishers, galleries, art representatives and cartoonists in negotiating contracts and in litigation.
 He also represents museums in litigation, arbitrations and negotiations.
 And he has taught museum law courses to graduate students studying to become museum directors, curators and registrars.

-He graduated from UCLA Law School (1972), where he served as notes and comments editor of the UCLA Law Review.
-He was the recipient of the Alumni Award for the highest academic achievement.
+He graduated from UCLA School of Law (1972), where he served as notes and comments editor of the UCLA Law Review.
+He was the recipient of the Alumni Award for the highest academic achievement in his graduating class.